 It was that time again.
 Another African border crossing.
-After an amazing period in Uganda we drove towards Kenya.
+After an amazing period in Uganda, we drove towards Kenya.
 We spend the last couple of days in Uganda at a place along the Nile called The Haven.
 We then headed to Kampala to service our car at the Toyota dealer.
-Ever since we started in January we added 30.000 kilometer to the mileage of our car!
-With a newly serviced car we drove in the direction of the border of the country with the most gameparks in Africa: Kenya!
+Ever since we started in January we added 30.000 kilometers to the mileage of our car!
+With a newly serviced car, we drove in the direction of the border of the country with the most game parks in Africa: Kenya!

 A seldom visited park

 Our guidebook, unfortunately the Lonely Planet since they don’t have a Bradt guide about Kenya, said that it was a seldom visited park: the Saiwa Swamp National Park.
 Since they do have the rare Sitatunga (antelope), the Brazza Monkey and the Ross’s Turaco (bird) we decided to visit this park anyway.